Have you got an eye for fashion? Maybe you always wanted to launch your own online clothing store, but never had the nerve to strike out on your own?

 Look for a plan that includes:

 - Plenty of eCommerce business templates: The more templates you have to choose from, the more likely it is that you’ll be able to find something that suits your personal brand.
-Stick to high-quality imagery for your online shop and avoid anything that looks too similar to your competitors.
+Stick to high-quality imagery for your online clothing shop and avoid anything that looks too similar to your competitors.

 - Custom domain names: This is an essential thing for any small business.
 Your custom domain name will make your new business look professional.
 At the same time, it will attract potential customers to the brand that you are creating.

-- Premium support: Premium support is a common feature of a lot of online clothing business eCommerce plans.
+- Premium support: Premium support is a common feature of a lot of online clothing business ecommerce plans.
 It ensures that if you ever get stuck with things like your SSL certificate, or your coding, you’ll always have help.

 - Plugin Access: Access to plugins is how you get things like SEO support for your new website, or email marketing for your marketing strategy.
 It’s also a crucial way of gaining access to dropshipping tools for your target audience, or Google analytics.

-- Abandoned cart recovery: This is a component of your marketing strategy, but it’s also crucial to growing your clothing line.
+- Abandoned cart recovery: This is a component of your marketing strategy, but it’s also crucial to growing your online clothing line.
 You don’t want to lose your customers at the last hurdle.
 Choosing a plan with abandoned cart recovery will allow you to get clients back who might have been distracted when they were going to the checkout.

 - SSL certificate: This will protect and encrypt all the data that moves between your customer’s browser and your online store.
 It will protect your potential customers, and make sure that you’re defended as a store owner too.

-Step 4: Choose a Domain Name
+How to Start an Online Clothing Store – Step 4: Choose a Domain Name

 If you’ve taken our advice above and chosen an ecommerce plan that comes with a custom domain name for your online clothing store, the next step is actually choosing that name.
 This is often a particularly tough experience for any small business owner.
 Choosing a name used to be as simple as figuring out which title would rank best on Google.
 However, now, you need to think about how your name is going to speak to your target audience.